pavelhoral/wrensec-docs/Java-Style-Guide.md

  */
 ```

 The copyright line of a new source file should read "Copyright YEAR Wren Security.
-All rights reserved."
-YEAR must indicate the year that the file was first created.
+All rights reserved." `YEAR` must indicate the year that the file was first created.

 #### 3.1.2 Header Modifications in Existing Files
 To ensure compliance with the CDDL license, contributors must adhere to the following guidelines:
 - Never remove a copyright line.
 Ever.
 No matter how small the original contribution was, the owner of the contribution must be acknowledged.

 - Older source files may have a CDDL header of a slightly different format than that shown above in [section 3.1.1](#311-new-files).
-It is acceptable to update the format of the header in these files to match the new format, but *the copyright notices in the header &ndash; including the years of effect and name of each copyright owner &ndash; must be preserved.*.
+You may update the format of the header in these files to match the new format, but *the copyright notices in the header &ndash; including the years of effect and name of each copyright owner &ndash; must be preserved.*.

-- Formatting changes to copright lines &ndash; even to make those lines consistent with the style of other lines in the same file or other files &ndash; are discouraged, unless the party making the formatting change claims ownership of the affected copyright notice (e.g. Wren Security can change the formatting of our own copyright lines, but should not change the formatting of ForgeRock copyright lines).
+- Formatting changes to copyright lines &ndash; even to make those lines consistent with the style of other lines in the same file or other files &ndash; are discouraged and should not be made, unless the party making the formatting change claims ownership of the affected copyright notice (e.g. Wren Security can change the formatting of our own copyright lines, but should not change the formatting of ForgeRock copyright lines).

 - When modifying a source file, the line "Portions Copyright YEAR Wren Security." should be added below other copyright lines &ndash; unless a similar line already  exists, in which case it should be updated.
 YEAR must indicate the years of the contributions.
 For example, if the source file was first modified in 2017 and then again in 2019, the line should read "Portions Copyright 2017-2019 Wren Security."

 #### 3.1.3 Substantial Contributions from a Third Party
-Third-party organizations who are contributing a new feature and/or re-factoring an existing feature are entitled to use a CDDL copyright line that credits their own organization instead of the Wren Security organization, so long as the changes being contributed span three or more source files.
+Third-party organizations who are contributing a new feature and/or re-factoring an existing feature may use a CDDL copyright line that credits their own organization instead of the Wren Security organization, so long as the changes being contributed span three or more source files.
 Otherwise, single-file contributions should credit Wren Security as the copyright owner.

 This guideline helps to ensure that copyright headers do not become burdened with dozens of copyright claims for seemingly-minor changes.

 ### 3.2 Package statement
-The `package` statement is **not line-wrapped**.
+The `package` statement **must not be line-wrapped**.
 The column limit (Section 4.4, [Column limit: 120](#44-column-limit-100-encouraged-and-no-more-than-120)) does not apply to `package` statements.

 ### 3.3 Import statements
 #### 3.3.1 No wildcard imports

-**Wildcard imports**, static or otherwise, **are not used**.
+**Wildcard imports**, static or otherwise, **must not be used**.

 #### 3.3.2 No line-wrapping
-Import statements are **not line-wrapped**.
+Import statements **must not be line-wrapped**.
 The column limit (Section 4.4, [Column limit: 120](#44-column-limit-100-encouraged-and-no-more-than-120)) does not apply to `import` statements.

 #### 3.3.3 Ordering and spacing
-Imports are ordered as follows:
+Imports must be ordered as follows:

 1. All static imports in a single block.
 2. All non-static imports in a single block.

-If there are both static and non-static imports, a single blank line separates the two blocks.
-There are no other blank lines between import statements.
+If there are both static and non-static imports, a single blank line must separate the two blocks.
+There must be no other blank lines between import statements.

-Within each block the imported names appear in ASCII sort order. (**Note:** this is not the same as the import _statements_ being in ASCII sort order, since '.' sorts before ';'.)
+Within each block the imported names must appear in ASCII sort order. (**Note:** this is not the same as the import _statements_ being in ASCII sort order, since '.' sorts before ';'.)
+(This reduces the incidence of merge conflicts in import statements).

+> **Deviation Note:** This section of the style guide has additional clarifications not present in Google's Java Style Guide.

 #### 3.3.4 No static import for classes
-Static import is not used for static nested classes.
-They are imported with normal imports.
+Static import must not be used for static nested classes.
+They must be imported with normal imports.

 ### 3.4 Class declaration
 #### 3.4.1 Exactly one top-level class declaration
-Each top-level class resides in a source file of its own.
+Each top-level class must reside in a source file of its own.

 #### 3.4.2 Ordering of class contents
 The order you choose for the members and initializers of your class can have a great effect on learnability.
 However, there's no single correct recipe for how to do it; different classes may order their contents in different ways.

-What is important is that each class uses **_some_ logical order**, which its maintainer could explain if asked.
+What is important is that each class should use **_some_ logical order**, which its maintainer could explain if asked.
 For example, new methods are not just habitually added to the end of the class, as that would yield "chronological by date added" ordering, which is not a logical ordering.

 ##### 3.4.2.1 Overloads: never split
-When a class has multiple constructors, or multiple methods with the same name, these appear sequentially, with no other code in between (not even private members).
+When a class has multiple constructors, or multiple methods with the same name, these must appear sequentially, with no other code in between (not even private members).

 ## 4. Formatting
 > **Terminology Note:** _block-like construct_ refers to the body of a class, method or constructor.
 Note that, by Section 4.8.3.1 on [array initializers](#4831-array-initializers-can-be-block-like), any array initializer _may_ optionally be treated as if it were a block-like construct.

 ### 4.1 Braces
 #### 4.1.1 Braces are used, even where optional
-Braces are used with `if`, `else`, `for`, `do` and `while` statements, even when the body is empty or contains only a single statement.
+Braces must be used with `if`, `else`, `for`, `do` and `while` statements, even when the body is empty or contains only a single statement.

 #### 4.1.2 Nonempty blocks: K & R style
-Braces follow the Kernighan and Ritchie style ("[Egyptian brackets](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html)") for _nonempty_ blocks and block-like constructs:
+Braces must follow the Kernighan and Ritchie style ("[Egyptian brackets](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html)") for _nonempty_ blocks and block-like constructs:

 * No line break before the opening brace.
 * Line break after the opening brace.